 My mom is now the happy owner of a stylish all-new 2018 Chevrolet Traverse!

 But I’d be lying if I said that we didn’t learn a few important car buying lessons.

 Weigh Financing Options

-Although financing through a dealership is convenient, we would have missed out on a ton of savings if we settled on the first offer.
+Although financing through a dealership is convenient, we would have missed out on a ton of savings if we settled for the first offer.
 For the most competitive rates, do your homework!

 In addition to getting rates from dealerships, we also compared rates and financing terms from banks, online auto lenders, and credit unions.
 We even took it a step further and got pre-approved for a car loan.
 This helped mom narrow her budget and stick to a few car options.